-- LIMITATION OF LIABILTY EXCLUSIONS.
-NOTWITHSTANDING THE FOREGOING, NOTHING HEREIN SHALL LIMIT A PARTY’S LIABILITY FOR ITS (A) GROSS NEGLIGENCE OR WILLFUL MISCONDUCT, (B) FRAUD OR FRAUDULENT MISREPRESENTATION, (C) DEATH OR BODILY INJURY CAUSED BY NEGLIGENCE, (D) OBLIGATIONS EXPRESSLY STATED UNDER SECTION 8 (INDEMNIFICATION), OR (e) INFRINGEMENT BY A PARTY OF THE OTHER PARTY’S INTELLECTUAL PROPERTY RIGHTS.
+- LIMITATION OF LIABILITY EXCLUSIONS.
+NOTWITHSTANDING THE FOREGOING, NOTHING HEREIN SHALL LIMIT A PARTY’S LIABILITY FOR ITS (A) GROSS NEGLIGENCE OR WILLFUL MISCONDUCT, (B) FRAUD OR FRAUDULENT MISREPRESENTATION, (C) DEATH OR BODILY INJURY CAUSED BY NEGLIGENCE, (D) OBLIGATIONS EXPRESSLY STATED UNDER SECTION 8 (INDEMNIFICATION), OR (E) INFRINGEMENT BY A PARTY OF THE OTHER PARTY’S INTELLECTUAL PROPERTY RIGHTS.

 - TERM; TERMINATION